thruston/python-tabulate/README.md

     No asbestos exposure  Lung cancer        52
     No asbestos exposure  No lung cancer    941

-And that's what "pivot long" does.
+And that's what `pivot long` does.
 Here's another example.

     Region  Quarter  Sales
     ----------------------